-- A lot of components of the graphic need to be labelled.

-- Static labelling makes the graphic too complex or unreadable. - Draw attention to only one or a limited number of components at a time. - Provide explanatory verbal information in local contexts. - Reduce the complexity of a graphic.

-- You want to suggest an optimal sequence in which to read the graphic.
+- A lot of components of the graphic need to be labeled. - Static labeling makes the graphic too complex or unreadable. - Draw attention to only one or a limited number of components at a time. - Provide explanatory verbal information in local contexts. - Reduce the complexity of a graphic. - You want to suggest an optimal sequence in which to read the graphic.